DragonSenses/Algorithms/LeetCode/85-maximal-rectangle/problem.md

 #### Approach:
 - One efficient way to solve this is by leveraging **dynamic programming** and **monotonic stack techniques** to transform the problem into a **largest rectangle in a histogram** challenge.
 - You can maintain a **height array** that tracks the consecutive `1`s at each row, and apply the **largest rectangle in histogram** algorithm.

+# Brute Force (Naive) Approach

+We explore the brute force approach to develop foundational intuition before optimizing.

+## **Intuition**
+A straightforward way to solve the problem is to consider every possible rectangle within the matrix.
+This requires iterating over all pairs of possible top-left and bottom-right corners, verifying whether the entire enclosed area consists of `1`s, and tracking the largest valid area found.

+- **Step 1:** Choose any two opposite corners `(x1, y1)` and `(x2, y2)` that define a submatrix.
+- **Step 2:** Check whether all elements within this submatrix are `1`s.
+- **Step 3:** Track the maximal rectangle area found.

+This approach is **highly inefficient** because it redundantly evaluates overlapping areas multiple times.